-The primary cause of domestic elder abuse is not caregiver stress, but domestic violence.
-Domestic violence is about power and control which is the abuser's primary motivation and reward.
-Abusers use physical and sexual violence, emotional degradation, social isolation, economic deprivation and threats of abuse to create fear in the victim and cause the victim to yield to the abuser's demands.
-Abusers believe they are entitled to use any means necessary to get what they want.
+The primary cause of domestic elder abuse is not caregiver stress.
+Domestic violence is about power and control, which are the abuser's primary means of imposing a system of motivation and reward over the victim that they can use to exert control.
+Abusers use physical and sexual violence, emotional degradation, social isolation, economic deprivation, and threats of abuse to create fear in the victim and cause the victim to yield to the abuser's demands for fear of being subject to one or more of those types of behaviors if they do not.
+Abusers often believe they are entitled to use any means necessary to get what they want.